Sam Joseph Ntiro

-Sam Joseph Ntiro (20 April 1923 – 1 January 1993) was an artist and the first East African High Commissioner to the Court of Saint James in London from the then Republic of Tanganyika to the United Kingdom.
-He served from independence in 1961 until 1964 and was also Ambassador of Tanganyika to Ireland during this period.
+Sam Joseph Ntiro (20 April 1923 – 1 January 1993) was a Tanzanian visual artist and the first East African High Commissioner to the Court of Saint James in London from the then Republic of Tanganyika to the United Kingdom.
+He served in this position from his country's independence in 1961 until 1964 and was also Ambassador of Tanganyika to Ireland during this period.